 Last year in the immediate aftermath of Brexit, we wrote an article to get people focused on the basics in this space.
-Now with March 29th only around the corner, the move from awareness to action is key for Irish SMEs to address the uncertainty Brexit presents
+Now with Brexit day approaching, the move from awareness to action is key for Irish SMEs to address the uncertainty Brexit presents

 1. EUR/GBP trends

 Not surprisingly the foreign exchange rate has been quite volatile and for companies with their cost base in EUR, a reduction in GBP sales of €100,000 is a reduction in profits of €100,000.
 Geopolitical trends, changes in interest rates and the inevitable rise in UK inflation are making are making currency forecasting more difficult.
 Higher interest rates tend to support a currency: so where will rates rise first?